Kitware/vtk-examples/src/Python.md

 | Example Name | Description | Image |
 | -------------- | ------------- | ------- |
+[CheckVTKVersion](/Python/Utilities/CheckVTKVersion) | Check the VTK version and provide alternatives for different VTK versions.
 [ConstrainedDelaunay2D](/Python/Filtering/ConstrainedDelaunay2D) | Perform a 2D Delaunay triangulation on a point set respecting a specified boundary.
 [Delaunay2D](/Python/Filtering/Delaunay2D) |
 [LUTUtilities](/Python/Utilities/LUTUtilities) | A utility class for vtkLookupTable allowing you to output the table contents or to compare tables.